polylogyx/platform-docs/Queries_and_packs/Readme.md

 Query Packs
 --------------------
-By default, 13 packs are included with your PolyLogyx configuration.
+By default, few packs are included with your PolyLogyx configuration.
 You can add more packs, as needed, to meet your requirements.

-Here are the available packs.
-(NEED TO VALIDATE)

-• vuln-management

-• unwanted-chrome-extensions

-• it-compliance

-• osquery-monitoring

-• win-raw-events-pack

-• windows-attacks

-• binary-monitoring-pack

-• windows-hardening

-• incident-response

-• hardware-monitoring

-• all-events-pack

-• forensic-pack

-• user-creation-updation-pack

 ### Manage Existing Packs
 Perform these steps to view and edit packs: